 The University of Birmingham is proud of its long history of engagement with China and this year the relationship will be further enhanced with the opening of University of Birmingham representative offices in Beijing and Shanghai.
 We welcomed our first students from China in 1907 and since then we have provided education for more than 7000 Chinese scholars.

 The Birmingham Li Siguang (李四光) PhD Scholarship

-There are currently more than one hundred PhD students from China studying at Birmingham in a wide variety of fields including:
+There are currently nearly 200 PhD students from China studying at Birmingham in a wide variety of fields including:

 Accounting and Finance, Biomaterials, Biosciences, Cancer Studies, Chemistry, Civil Engineering, Drama, Economics, Education, Electrical, Electronic & Computer Engineering, English, Environmental Health Risk Management, Geography & Environmental Sciences, Immunity & Infection, Management, Manufacturing Engineering, Marketing, Mathematics, Metallurgy & Materials, Physics & Astronomy, Psychology, Public Health & Epidemiology, Sociology, Sustainable Energy and Theology & Religion.

 Li Siguang is one of the best-known scientists in China, with a record of important discoveries as an academic.
 In geological circles, J S Lee (as he was known in publications) was one of the scholars whose work inspired the theory of plate dynamics and a fuller understanding of how the continents and oceans move around the planet.

 In terms of his contribution to his country, he was behind the discovery of much of China’s oil and gas reserves.
 He was a pioneer in predicting earthquakes, a trailblazer in establishing the geological history of China, and an acute discoverer of new resources.